 Career options may vary according to state practice act restrictions.
 Dental hygienists have a variety of career opportunities in a wide range of employment settings, including private practice, hospitals, HMO’s, community health programs, long-term care facilities, school systems, dental product research, marketing and sales, military bases, universities and research centers.

-The graduate is eligible to sit for the Dental Hygiene National Board, the North East Regional Board or similar state boards, and to apply for state licensing.
+The graduate is eligible to sit for the Dental Hygiene National Board, the Commission on Dental Competency Assessment or similar state boards, and to apply for state licensing.
 Students are required by the Ohio State Dental Board to have a federal background check, and any convictions could possibly prevent a graduate from receiving licensure.
 Any questions or concerns should be directed to the Ohio State Dental Board.

 Immunizations/Vaccinations must be submitted; TEAS score of 60 or higher;